torchlard/Notes/Java/spring/hibernates.md

 # session
-get physical connection with db lightweight, instantiate each time interaction needed with db not thread safe, create and destroy as neede
+get physical connection with db lightweight, instantiate each time interaction needed with db not thread safe, create and destroy as needed

 - transient
 instance of persistence class, not associated with session

 - persistent
 make instance persistent by associating with Session instance = representation in db, identifier value, associate with Session